 One of the basic skills required for practicing EBM is developing a well-built clinical question.
 These questions need to be relevant to patients’ problems and phrased in a way that facilitates your acquisition of relevant and precise answers from the medical literature.

-Well-built clinical questions usually contain up to four elements.
-PICO is an acronym/mnemonic of these elements and it identifies and organizes the key aspects of a complex patient presentation:
+PICO is an acronym or mnemonic that is used to develop a well-built clinical question.
+It identifies and organizes the key aspects of a complex patient presentation: